Popular flowers in France + their French flower names & meanings

 Violet/Purple: charm, grace and mystery

-The name Gladiolus in English and Glaïeuls in French come from Latin “gladius,” which means sword.
-Gladioli were considered the gladiator’s flower in ancient Rome and were associated with swords because of their sword-like foliage.
+Gladiolus in English and Glaïeuls in French come from the Latin “gladius,” which means sword.
+Gladioli were considered the gladiator’s flower in ancient Rome and were associated with swords because of their sword-like leaves.

 Because of their association with gladiators, the Gladiolus meaning became associated with strength and integrity.
 But they also symbolize infatuation.